bradhawkins85/gotray/README.md

 * Go 1.21 or newer
 * A strong passphrase exported as the `GOTRAY_SECRET` environment variable when running the tray or CLI commands.
 This secret encrypts and decrypts the menu configuration on disk.

+Release artifacts compiled through GitHub Actions embed this secret at build time using the `GOTRAY_SECRET` repository secret.
+The workflow now fails fast if the secret is missing to prevent distributing binaries without an encryption key.
+For local development you can continue to supply `GOTRAY_SECRET` through your shell environment or a `.env` file.

 Optional environment variables:

 * `GOTRAY_CONFIG_PATH` – overrides the default configuration location.
 By default the encrypted file is stored in `~/.config/gotray/config.enc` (respecting your operating system's user configuration directory).